SaltyGoo/saltygoo.github.io/class/mu_saltdryad.md

 **D:** Salt of the Earth<br>

 ## Fey
-You can shape spells and emotions like clay, but iron makes you [poisoned](/2020/11/09/base-rules/) for 10 minutes upon contact during which you cannot use your powers.
+Iron makes you [poisoned](/2020/11/09/base-rules/) for 10 minutes upon contact during which you cannot use your powers.

 ## Crystal Ornament
 For each Salt Dryad template you have, you gain an **Ornament**.
 These ornaments are made of salt and each have a unique shape of your choosing.